calzonelover/CMS_DC_ANOMALY/model/README.md

   <p align="center">
   <img src="https://latex.codecogs.com/svg.latex?\mathcal{D}_{\text{KL},&space;i}&space;=&space;\frac{1}{2}\sum_k^{n_{\text{latent}}}(\mu_{ik}^2&space;&plus;\sigma_{ik}^2&space;-&space;2\log\sigma_{ik}&space;-&space;1)" title="\mathcal{D}_{\text{KL}, i} = \frac{1}{2}\sum_k^{n_{\text{latent}}}(\mu_{ik}^2 +\sigma_{ik}^2 - 2\log\sigma_{ik} - 1)" />
   </p>
-  In order to minimize the KL-div's term, the model have to adapt it's origin of random sampling toward nearly the origin of the latent space and have to adapt the sigma to one to minimize this term.
+  In order to minimize the KL-div's term, the model have to adapt it's origin of random sampling toward nearly the origin of the latent space and have to adapt a standata deviation to unity to minimize this term.
 In principle, outlier would located quite far from the origin and might eventually not sitting around the dense cluster of inlier.

 * Then total loss function would looks like
 <p align="center">